 Vintage sniper rifles also have their own event, as do their modern-day counterparts.

-As a general rule, firearms must be either “as issued” or faithful reproductions, with sporterised, accurised or modified guns being shot in separate categories to issued firearms.
+As a general rule, firearms must be either “as issued” or faithful reproductions, with sporterised, accurised or modified firearms being shot in separate categories to issued firearms.

 Handguns are divided into five classes: